orbinson/aem-groovy-console/README.md

 | `be.orbinson.aem.groovy.console.api.CompilationCustomizerExtensionProvider` | Restrict language features (via blacklist or whitelist) or provide AST transformations within the Groovy script compilation. |
 | `be.orbinson.aem.groovy.console.api.ScriptMetaClassExtensionProvider`       | Add runtime metaclasses (i.e. new methods) to the underlying script class.                                                   |
 | `be.orbinson.aem.groovy.console.api.StarImportExtensionProvider`            | Supply additional star imports that are added to the compiler configuration for each script execution.                       |

+## Registering Additional Metaclasses

+Services implementing the `be.orbinson.aem.groovy.console.extension.MetaClassExtensionProvider` will be automatically discovered and bound by the OSGi container.
+These services can be implemented in any deployed bundle.
+The AEM Groovy Extension bundle will handle the registration and removal of supplied metaclasses as these services are activated/deactivated in the container.
+See the `DefaultMetaClassExtensionProvider` service for the proper closure syntax for registering metaclasses.

 ## Notifications